The Four Step Brothers: Filmography

+Awards

 The Dance Masters of America awarded the group a lifetime achievement award in 1960, and again in 1985 for helping to break the color barrier.
 In 1988, they received their own star on the Hollywood Walk of Fame.

 Members

 Other members of the group during its long tenure included Sylvester "Happy" Johnson; Prince Spencer, who joined the group in 1941 replacing Johnson; Freddie James, who performed with the group from 1939 to 1943; Rufus "Flash" McDonald, who joined the act in 1943 when James left; Ernie "Sunshine Sammy" Morrison; and Norman Rowe.

 When Prince Spencer left the group to go into the Chicago grocery business, he was replaced by Edward Bozeman.
 Before his Step Brother days, Bozeman also danced professionally under the name of “Prince.”
 The name was not the only coincidence.
 Like Spencer, Bozeman did the acrobatics and flips part of the routine and always danced last, in the same spot that Spencer had held.
 Step Brother Flash McDonald said at the time, “Let him be himself, instead of doing Prince’s (Spencer’s) routines.”
 They all agreed.
 “They thought I was a kid, but I was 35,” Bozeman recalled.
-Although there is very rare footage of Edward Bozeman performing with the Four Step Brothers, he performed with them from 1964 up to the disbandment of the group in 1989-1990.
+Although there is very rare footage of Bozeman performing with the Four Step Brothers, he was a member of the group for 10 years.

 Subsequent to the addition of Bozeman, there was one other dancer who, essentially, may be considered the "final" addition to the famous dance quartet's immediate family.
 In 1968, a ten year-old, acrobatic ball of energy, named Terry Criner was brought on at the end of the quartet's already superior performance.
 The four simultaneously pointed towards stage right and Little Terry dashed onto the stage – with a series of acrobatic moves.
 His routine was very similar to Bozeman's, however; the kid added head spins, somersaults, no-hand head flip – all done with lightning speed.
 Several newspapers described him as a blur.
 Criner, who courageously followed Bozeman, was up to the task and was acknowledged by the group's charter members as a "great addition."

 Terry Criner was a fourth-grade elementary student when he was picked to share the stage with some of the greatest dancers in tap history.
 Although a novice in the art of tap dancing, his acrobatic-dance skills combined landed him into a unique place in history.
 Criner was the protégé of Maceo E. Anderson, one of the original members.
 Criner simultaneously toured with the Step Brothers and opened as a solo act for Donald O'Connor for nearly three years.